 In July 2017, Ofgem launched its Significant Code Review (SCR) on Electricity Settlement Reform.

-Here you can find the outputs of three industry working groups which ELEXON is chairing and providing with technical leadership to support Ofgem’s SCR.
-All three groups report to Ofgem and Ofgem sets their membership and Terms of Reference.
+Here you can find the outputs of three industry working groups which Elexon is chairing and providing with technical leadership to support Ofgem’s SCR.
+All three groups report to Ofgem.
+Ofgem sets their membership and Terms of Reference.

 - Design Working Group (DWG): The DWG ran from 2017 to 2019 and is now stood down.
 It designed the Target Operating Model (TOM) for MHHS, as well as the approach for transitioning from the current Settlement arrangements to the TOM.
 We submitted the DWG’s final report to Ofgem in August 2019.
 Ofgem gave its preliminary approval to the DWG’s TOM and transition approach in October 2019.